Karol Mikuláš: Slovak National Uprising

 Mikuláš' involvement in the 1940 strike attracted the attention of the regime.
 An arrest order was issued for avoiding military service.
 Mikuláš fled to the Štós baths, where he had spent two weeks as a child when his father was undergoing regeneration after an injury.
 He worked at the baths in exchange for food and lodging.

 When he learned about an increased partisan activity, he boarded a train at Margecany, attempting to reach his family before the fighting started.
 Nonetheless, he never made it home as his train was boarded by anti-fascist fighters in Poprad, who informed the passengers about the start of the uprising and invited male travelers to join the fight.
 Answering their call, Mikuláš joined the local partisan garrison and, following a military training, fought against the regime and its German allies.
 He participated in a major battle near Telgárt.

 Upon returning home after the war, he discovered his father died in the Sachsenhausen concentration camp, where he was deported following his arrest by Gestapo due to his Social Democratic convictions.

 Persecution in the Communist Czechoslovakia

 Following the war, Mikuláš became the main breadwinner for his family.
 He returned to mining.
 In 1955 he was accused of sabotage, conspiracy against state and arson.
 The pretext for the accusations were Mikuláš' efforts to introduce technological innovations to ease the physical harshness of mining.
-He was sentenced by the court in Nitra to 4.5 years of hard labor in an uranium mine near Příbram.
+He was sentenced by the court in Nitra to 4.5 years of hard labor in a uranium mine near Příbram.